An idiosyncratic look at, and comment on, the week's net and technology news

 Thanks to readers Barb, Fi, lois, and to Slashdot's daily newsletter for drawing my attention to material used in this issue.

 Please send suggestions for stories to email@example.com and include the words Winding Down in the subject line, unless you want your deathless prose gobbled up by my voracious Spamato spam filter...

-Alan Lenton is an on-line games designer, programmer and sociologist, the order of which depends on what he is currently working on!
+Alan Lenton is an on-line games designer, programmer and sociologist.
 His web site is at http://www.ibgames.net/alan.

 Past issues of Winding Down can be found at http://www.ibgames.net/alan/winding/index.html